Roasted Pumpkin Spears with Parmesan

-1 teaspoon Kosher or sea salt, more to taste
+- 1 teaspoon more to taste kosher salt

-Preheat oven to 425 degrees.
-Line a baking sheet with parchment paper or non-stick aluminum foil.
+Preheat oven to 425 °F. Line a baking sheet with parchment paper or non-stick aluminum foil.

 Wash and dry the outside of the pumpkin.
 Cut out the stem and cut the pumpkin in half lengthwise, stem to end, exposing the inside cavity.
-Using a large, metal kitchen spoon, scrape out the seeds and the stringy pulp, reserving the seeds for “Spicy Pumpkin Seeds” (see Bonus Recipe below).
+Using a large, metal kitchen spoon, scrape out the seeds and the stringy pulp, reserving the seeds roasting later.
 Discard the stringy pulp.